jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Jungle Giant.md

 Temperature: warm
 Organization: solitary, hunting party (2-9 plus 1-3 girallons), or tribe (10-40, plus 35% noncombatants, 1-3 druids or sorcerers of 2nd-5th level, 1 ranger or barbarian of 3rd-7th level, and 2-8 girallons)
 Treasure: standard (masterwork composite longbow [+8 Str] with 40 arrows, other treasure)
-Description: Reclusive by nature, jungle giants lair deep within the rainforest.
-These giants distrust the ways of civilization and resent trespassers.
-More than one vine-covered lost city in the deep jungle owes its fall to jungle giant ire.
-The warrior-women of these tribes usually fight with bows, sacred weapons often passed down over generations from mother to daughter.
-To touch a jungle giant's bow without permission is a mortal insult.
-Jungle giants stand 17 feet tall and weigh 4,000 pounds.
-Their barklike skin bears runic brands etched into each giant as a rite of passage into adulthood.
-Jungle giant tribes are matriarchal, ruled by an elder female warrior.
-Males traditionally defend the village, gather food, tend livestock, and raise children.
 Race:
 Class:
 MR: